limpkin/mooltipass/README.md

 The Platform
 -----------
 Mooltipass is composed of one main device and a smartcard.
 On the device are stored your AES-256 encrypted passwords.
 The smartcard is a read protected EEPROM that needs a PIN code to unlock its contents (AES-256 key + a few websites credentials).
+As with your credit card, too many tries will permanently lock the smart card.
+The mooltipass main components are: a smart card connector, an Arduino compatible microcontroller, a FLASH memory, an OLED screen and its touchscreen panel.
+The OLED screen provides good contrast and good visibility.